puppetlabs/bolt/documentation/applying_manifest_blocks.md

 Ran on 2 targets in 8.42 sec
 ```

-## Applying manifest blocks from a plan
+## Applying Puppet code from Puppet Forge modules in a YAML plan

-In addition to the `bolt apply` command, you can apply manifest blocks to remote
+In addition to the `bolt apply` command, you can apply Puppet code from a
+module downloaded from the Puppet Forge in a YAML plan.
+To apply Puppet
+code in a YAML plan, use the YAML plan `resources` step.

+To learn more about applying Puppet code in YAML plans, see [Writing YAML
+plans](writing_yaml_plans.md#applying-puppet-code-from-puppet-forge-modules).

+## Applying manifest blocks from a Puppet plan

+You can apply manifest blocks to remote systems during execution of a Puppet
-systems during plan execution using the `apply` function.
+plan using the `apply` function.

 Manifest blocks require facts to compile.
 If your plan includes a manifest
 block, use the `apply_prep` function in your plan _before_ your manifest block.